krisfoster/webserver/README.md

 <!-- Alternatively, you can use [gcr.io/distroless/java21-debian12](https://github.com/GoogleContainerTools/distroless/blob/main/java/README.md) base image.
 It contains a minimal Linux, OpenJDK 21-based runtime. -->

-1. Enter the example directory and run the _build-jar.sh_ script:
+1. Run the _build-jar.sh_ script:
     ```bash
-    cd webserver
-    ```
-    ```bash
     ./build-jar.sh
     ```

 2. Once the script finishes, a Docker image _webserver:debian-slim.jar_ should be available.
 Start the application using `docker run`:
     ```bash
-    docker run --rm -p8000:8000 webserver:debian-slim.jar
+    docker run --rm -p8080:8080 webserver:debian-slim.jar
     ```

-3. Open a browser and go to _http://<SERVER_IP>:8000/_, where the `<SERVER_IP>` is the public API address of the host.
+3. Open a browser and go to _http://<SERVER_IP>:8080/_, where the `<SERVER_IP>` is the public API address of the host.
-If you are running the example locally, not on a remote host, just open [http://localhost:8000](http://localhost:8000).
+If you are running the example locally, not on a remote host, just open [http://localhost:8080](http://localhost:8080).
 You see the GraalVM documentation pages served.

 4. Stop the running container.
 Find out the container image ID and stop it: